Why It's Best to Pay Your Highest Interest Rate Credit Cards First

 - Credit Card B has a $1,500 balance and a 12% interest rate.

 Let's also assume you can put $150 toward paying off these debts.
-You'll pay a lump sum toward one of the debts and pay just the minimum on the other.
-(This is the most effective way to pay off multiple credit cards.)
+The most effective way to pay off multiple credit cards is by paying a lump sum toward one of the debts and only the minimum on the other.

 If you pay off Credit Card A first, you will pay a total of $1,283 in interest, and it would take 39 months to become debt free.
 On the other hand, if you paid off Credit Card B first, you'd pay a total of $1,764 in interest, and it would take you 42 months to become debt free.